Does the Bible say anything about insomnia?Question: "Does the Bible say anything about insomnia?"

 3. Sin in its various forms can also prevent sleep.
 Psalm 36:4 describes those with wickedness in their hearts: “Even on their beds they plot evil; they commit themselves to a sinful course and do not reject what is wrong.”
 Malicious planning and its eventual counterpart, guilt, can make the heart so heavy that sleep flees from us.
 Even what we consider “lesser sins” can take on more realistic dimensions when our minds are quiet and still.
 We can become more aware of how God sees our sin when there are no external stimuli to distract us.
 When we have a guilty conscience, it is hard to relax enough to enjoy the feeling of falling asleep.
 Fear joins the guilt until nighttime becomes a dreaded torture.

 Proverbs 6:1–5 tells us what to do about one kind of wrong decision.
 If we have co-signed a bad loan for someone or made a hasty pledge, we should go immediately to try to free ourselves.
 We are not even to sleep until we have undone the foolish contract we entered.
 Righting the wrongs we have committed is the best way to cure insomnia caused by our own sin.
-God promises to forgive us and cleanses those who belong to Him and confess their sin (1 John 1:9).
+God promises to forgive and cleanse those who belong to Him and confess their sin (1 John 1:9).
 A clear conscience is the best sleep formula.

 Insomnia, like many other physical or mental impairments, is part of living in imperfect bodies within a fallen world.
 One way we can redeem nights of insomnia is to follow the counsel of David in Psalm 119:148: “My eyes stay open through the watches of the night, that I may meditate on your promises.”
 Praying, worshiping, and meditating on Scripture are good ways to make the most of those nights when we can’t sleep.
 If it is Satan preventing restful sleep, he won’t appreciate that method of handling the insomnia and may withdraw his attack.
 When our conscience is clear and we’ve entrusted our cares to the Lord, then by faith we can trust that whatever sleep we get will be sufficient for the day ahead.